Seiyaroo/05-ciphers/README.md

 protected String replaceCharacters(String payload, String source, String target) {
 ```

-Every other cipher class extends from `Cipher`.
+Every other cipher class extends from `ciphers.Cipher`.
 Each extended class (the sub-classes) should
 override the `encode` and `decode` methods, but use the inherited
 `replaceCharacters` utility method to perform the character replacement.